pantheon-systems/documentation/source/docs/articles/sites/domains/adding-a-ssl-certificate-for-secure-https-communication.md

 This method is similar for other browsers as well.

 1. Point Chrome to the custom IP address you received after enabling SSL: https://x.x.x.x
-2. Click padlock in the address bar
+2. Click the padlock in the address bar.
-3. Click **Certificate Information**
+3. Click **Certificate Information**.

  ![Image showing to click padlock and Certificate Information](/source/docs/assets/images/verify-ssl-cert-valid-chrome-0.png)

-4. Verify certificate details match the domain(s) you'll point to the site
+4. Verify certificate details match the domain(s) you'll point to the site.

  ![Certificate information](/source/docs/assets/images/verify-ssl-cert-valid-chrome.png)